aabasova/GradeAnalysis/README.md

 # GradeAnalysis
-This repository contains a JAVAFX project for managing university grades.
-The data for the written exams are saved inside a database.
+This repository contains a JAVAFX project for illustrating and analyzing academic grades.
+The data for the written exams are stored in a database.
 The project contains three main views.

 ## First view